haya3218/SDfmL/DOCUMENTATION.md

 Reminder that ALL header files are already included, so you don't need to worry about linker issues.

 `src/Main.cpp` should contain example code with some explanations.

+Run `cmake` in any kind of way to build the program (most recommended is `cmake -B build -DCMAKE_BUILD_TYPE=Release -G "NMake Makefiles"`) and give yourself a pat in the back for building it.

+## Documentation?

+Not now.
+Most likely when the framework actually reaches a stable 1.0 release.